SergioBatistaCA/post-to-google-sheet/README.md

 # post-to-google-sheet
-This code posts to a google sheet.
+This code posts to a Google sheet.